Debbie Downer: 2005–06 season

 In 2005, the season premiere of Saturday Night Live featured a Debbie Downer sketch at the end of the episode.
 Host Steve Carell's character, Bob Bummer, is just as negative, and he and Debbie fall in love.

 The December 17, 2005, episode, hosted by Jack Black, included a Christmas-themed sketch showing Debbie in her childhood during a visit from Santa Claus.
 This episode contradicts her debut sketch, as here she refers to her last name being "Downer."

-On April 15, 2006, Debbie returned for her final appearance before Dratch departed the show, this time at a bachelorette party at a strip club in Las Vegas for her sister, played once again by host Lohan, despite not being invited in the first place.
-As with the first sketch, there is one point when the orchestra mistakenly began playing the "wah-wah" sound effect at the wrong time.
+On April 15, 2006, Debbie returned for her final appearance before Dratch departed the show.
+In this episode, Debbie appeared at a bachelorette party for her sister (portrayed by Lindsay Lohan) at a strip club in Las Vegas despite not being invited.

-2010 appearance
+2009–2010 season

 During the May 8, 2010, episode hosted by Betty White, there was a Debbie Downer sketch filmed during dress rehearsal, but it was cut from the live show due to time constraints.
 The episode is now posted on NBC.com's Saturday Night Live page, featuring video clips of old and new sketches from the show's 35-years-and-counting tenure.
 A group of suburban women (all played by the guest actresses listed in addition to then-current cast member Kristen Wiig) are having a lingerie party and, as usual, Debbie Downer ruins everyone's fun.
 One housewife (played by Amy Poehler) yells at Debbie and asks her why she's so miserable all the time.
 Downer thinks back to her childhood where during her birthday, her depressed grandmother (played by White) tells her to enjoy her birthday cake now because gluten allergies run in her family.

-2015 appearance
+2014–15 season

 During the SNL 40th Anniversary Special, Dratch appears briefly at the beginning as Downer, telling the audience that starting a show with a musical performance decreases viewership.

-2020 appearance
+2019–2020 season

 Debbie appears in the March 7, 2020 episode hosted by Daniel Craig, where she is a guest at a wedding, bringing her melancholy with her.
 She complained about the coronavirus and, once again, feline AIDS.

-2025 appearance
+2024–25 season

 During the Saturday Night Live 50th Anniversary Special, Dratch reprised her role playing a bartender who can't stop bringing up depressing topics such as the toxicity of both alcohol and the planet, before ultimately toasting to SNLs anniversary and "continuing advancements in curing feline AIDS".
 The special guest of the sketch was Robert De Niro.

 Theme song

-Every sketch opened with a prologue, then the theme song (and corresponding video) plays, followed by the body of the sketch.
-The sketch would ultimately close with the last line of the song played again (and one more negative fact from Debbie).
-The song ends with an extreme close-up of Debbie's pained expression.
+Every Debbie Downer sketch opens with a prologue.
+The prologue is followed by the Debbie Downer theme song (and corresponding video), which in turn is followed by the body of the sketch.
+Each sketch closes with a repeat of the last line of the theme song and with one more negative fact from Debbie.
+The sketch ends with a close-up of Debbie's pained expression.